Marla Spivak

 Marla Spivak (born 1955) is an American entomologist, and Distinguished McKnight University Professor at the University of Minnesota specializing in apiculture and social insects.

 Career and research

 Spivak graduated with a B.A. from Humboldt State University and a Ph.D. from the University of Kansas.

 She is particularly well known for her work breeding lines of honey bees that detect and quickly remove diseased larvae and pupae, which is called hygienic behavior.
+Spivak has extensively studied the causes and impacts of Colony Collapse Disorder (CCD), a phenomenon where honey bee hives are abandoned by their worker bees.
+She attributes CCD to a combination of factors, including parasites, diseases, poor nutrition, pesticide poisonings, and habitat loss.
+Her research aims to identify stress factors that compromise bee immune systems and develop methods to mitigate these stresses.
 She was instrumental in setting up the first bee Tech-Transfer Team in the United States, which continues to help honey bee queen breeders select for disease resistance traits.
 More recently, she has begun studying the role of resins, which bees collect and mix with wax to make propolis coatings on the inside of their hives, as an example of honey bee social immunity.
 Her lab also studies the effect of the surrounding landscape on the health and nutrition of both honey bees and native bees.